indahsh/Customer-Churn-Prediction/README.md

 ## BUSINESS PROBLEM
 <p align="justify">
-  Telecommunication companies are increasing because the use of the internet in communication is increasing, which can result in competition between providers.
-Customers have the right to choose the appropriate provider and can switch from the previous provider which is defined as customer churn.
+  Telecommunication companies are increasing because internet use in communication is expanding, which can result in competition between providers.
+Customers can choose the appropriate provider and switch from the previous provider, defined as customer churn.
 </p>

 <p align="justify">
   Switching providers by customers can result in reduced revenue for telecommunications companies.
-By using existing datasets, it is expected to produce customer churn predictions so that companies can create business strategies so that customers survive.
+Using existing datasets is expected to produce customer churn predictions so companies can create business strategies for customers to survive.
 </p>

 ## OBJECTIVES